oguzhanmeteozturk/bwi_pulse_detector/README.md

 rosrun <ros package name> evm

 # Motion mag
-To do Motion magnification, make sure to uncomment the following lines in Eulerian_MotionMag.cpp motion_mag mot;
+To do Motion magnification, make sure to uncomment the following lines in Eulerian_MotionMag.cpp:

+  motion_mag mot;
   mot.motionMag();

 # Color Mag
-To do Color magnification, make sure to uncomment the following lines in Eulerian_MotionMag.cpp color_mag mag;
+To do Color magnification, make sure to uncomment the following lines in Eulerian_MotionMag.cpp:

+  color_mag mag;
   mag.magColor();